 The Enclave enjoyed a brief but eventful campaign in Guild Wars 2.
 Despite the vast majority of members never having any prior experience with the game, The Enclave managed to establish itself as one of Yak’s Bend’s premiere World vs World guilds.
 Fielding dozens of members a night, The Enclave quickly managed to adapt to the World v.
 World environment and domesticated its rival Tier 2 servers.
 It became commonplace for Yak’s Bend’s rival Tier 2 servers, Fort Aspenwood and Sea of Sorrows, to team up against Yak’s Bend, as neither server could hope to wipe The Enclave individually.
 So effective was the campaign that within a few short months, Fort Aspenwood and Sea of Sorrows could no longer field any guilds to fight The Enclave.
 Without a proper fight in the foreseeable future and with a crippling amount of doubt in the Guild Wars 2 development team and expansion pack, leadership decided that the time was right to move on from the game.
 A mass chargeback scheme was instituted, and a majority of The Enclave’s members received refunds for the game and expansion, effectively safeguarding their wallets from the treachery of ArenaNet.
 However, thanks to The Enclave’s help in the World vs World scene, Yak’s Bend was able to propel itself from its Tier 2 PvP Realm status into becoming a Tier 1 PvP Realm.

-Currently The Enclave is not officially playing any game, but the organization is still as strong as ever.
-The community remains active, with TeamSpeak being packed on any given night with members playing a variety of different games.
-Currently, The Enclave is looking Ashes of Creation for our next big game and so far it is looking promising.
+Currently The Enclave is casually playing World of Warcraft but the organization is still as strong as ever.
+The community remains active, with Discord being packed on any given night with members playing a variety of different games.
+Currently, The Enclave is looking towards Classic WoW as next big game and so far it is looking promising.